cytechmobile/buddymeet/readme.txt

 * background_color: The background color of the window
 * default_language: The default language of the Jitsi Meet interface.

-BuddyMeet uses by default the meet.jit.si service which is maintained by the Jitsi team at 8x8.
+BuddyMeet uses by default the 8x8.vc service which is maintained by the Jitsi team at 8x8.
 Upon the initialization of a room, BuddyMeet sends the following information to the service:

 * The name of the current buddypress group as the subject of the call
 * The name, the surname and the avatar of the currently logged-in user